gaoyesjtu/gaoyesjtu.github.io/_pages/about.md

 ## About Me

 Hello!
-I am Gao Xiaoye, a beginner in machine learning who is focused on exploring my inner self, and also a child with a dream of becoming a writer.
+I am Gao XiaoYe, a beginner in machine learning who is focused on exploring my inner self, and also a child with a dream of becoming a writer.

 Although both my studies and writing are just beginning, just like my youthful years, even if I have nothing now, I will still walk forward bravely.
 I believe that as long as I hold onto my dreams and my love for life, no matter how the road ahead may be, there will always be a light to warm my heart.